-Following the success of this project, the Kaohsiung City Government plans to retrofit the rest of its diesel fleet in order to reduce pollution levels around Taiwan’s largest harbor.
+Following the success of this project, the Kaohsiung City Government plans to retrofit the rest of its diesel fleet.
+This is leading to reduce pollution levels around Taiwan’s largest harbor.

 Asia’s first hybrid electric ferry captured headlines around the world.
 Especially in marine media: Marine Insight, Marine Link, Ship Technology, Ship & Bunker as well as Business Green, Greenport, Charged EVs and Green Style.

 Head of SOIC’s System Development ChihHung Lin says: